rolandpj1968/mam/docs/overview.md

 The MAM arithmetic unit operation set distinguishes explicitly between single-cycle operations and multi- or variable-cycle operations.
 All integer operations except for integer multiply and divide are considered single-cycle.
 All floating-point operations, on the other hand, are deemed multi-cycle operations.
 All single-cycle operations are encoded as a single operation; on the other hand all multi- or variable-cycle operations are split into two operations - a *start* operation, and a *complete* operation.
 The *start* operation initiates an asynchronous computation in the corresponding hardware functional unit, either integer (multiply/divide) or floating-point (all operations).
 There *MUST* be only one asynchronous operation active at any point in time in either the asynchronous integer unit or the floating-point functional unit; however there can be one integer asynchronous operation and one floating-point asynchronous operation active concurrently.
 The *complete* operation for both asynchronous units is potentially *stalling* - the entire MAM instruction pipeline across all execution units will be stalled until the result is available.
 Note that all asynchronous *start* operations are not *accumulator-writing* since the result is not immediately available - as such they do not update *a*, *a1*, or *a2*.
 On the other hand the *complete* operation possibly stalls, and then eventually writes the result back to the accumulator *a* and updates *a1* and *a2* accordingly.

+Single-cycle binary operations typically allow the second operand to be specified in the operation itself as any of the general-purpose registers or accumulator back-up registers.
+On the other hand, asynchronous operations typically use ***a*** and ***a1*** as operands - this is purely to reduce the operation set size with the philospohy that single-cycle operations should be represented as efficiently as possible in the instruction stream, but asynchronous operations, being inherently multi-cycle and rarer do not require particular focus on operation-chaining efficiency.

 ##### Nullary Arithmetic Operations

 Small constant generation in the range (-64, 64):